dsccommunity/SqlServerDsc/README.md

 * **[String] InstanceName** _(Key)_: SQL instance to be installed.
 * **[PSCredential] SetupCredential** _(Required)_: Credential to be used to perform the installation.
 * **[String] SourcePath** _(Write)_: The path to the root of the source files for installation.
 I.e and UNC path to a shared resource.
 Environment variables can be used in the path.
 * **[PSCredential] SourceCredential** _(Write)_: Credentials used to access the path set in the parameter `SourcePath`.
 Using this parameter will trigger a copy of the installation media to a temp folder on the target node.
 Setup will then be started from the temp folder on the target node.
 For any subsequent calls to the resource, the parameter `SourceCredential` is used to evaluate what major version the file 'setup.exe' has in the path set, again, by the parameter `SourcePath`.
 To know how the temp folder is evaluated please read the online documentation for [System.IO.Path.GetTempPath()](https://msdn.microsoft.com/en-us/library/system.io.path.gettemppath(v=vs.110).aspx).
 If the path, that is assigned to parameter `SourcePath`, contains a leaf folder, for example '\\server\share\folder', then that leaf folder will be used as the name of the temporary folder.
-If the path, that is assigned to parameter `SourcePath`, does not have a leaf folder, for example '\\server\share', then a unique guid will be used as the name of the temporary folder.
+If the path, that is assigned to parameter `SourcePath`, does not have a leaf folder, for example '\\server\share', then a unique GUID will be used as the name of the temporary folder.
 * **[Boolean] SuppressReboot** _(Write)_: Suppresses reboot.
 * **[Boolean] ForceReboot** _(Write)_: Forces reboot.
 * **[String] Features** _(Write)_: SQL features to be installed.